jose-hirmas/mdefportafolio/docs/seminars/Design Studio 1.md

 The text input is cronologically captured transforming sentences into small "quote stories".
 Each sentence has a choosen word or concepts that is used for making a final quote of the story.

-The result is an abstract, deep and poetic quote summarizing the documentation process.
+The result is an abstract, deep and poetic set of quotes summarizing the documentation process.

-In this link you can see *"Words that Create Realities"*: <https://www.youtube.com/watch?v=oPLxU-qrUXc>
+In this link you can see the video ***"Words that Create Realities"***: <https://www.youtube.com/watch?v=oPLxU-qrUXc>